Casp7654/XPower/examples/surrealdb_docker/README.md

 To build the container there is a couple of thing to be done, all of which have been simplified in the files:

 - Dockerfile
-- build.sh
+- build.bat
-- run.sh
+- run.bat
-- stop.sh
+- stop.bat

-_note¹: the `rebuild.sh` is just a quick chain of the other bash files_<br>
+_note¹: the `rebuild.bat` is just a quick chain of the other bash files_
-_note²: theese files could be optimized_

 ---